-With many renovations to a donated building, in 2010, we expanded our college to include ICC West (2615 West Main Street).
-This campus is located on the west side of Independence and is home to our technical programs: Allied Health, EMS, Cosmetology, and GED/ABE.
+By renovating a donated building, in 2010, we expanded our college to include ICC West (2615 West Main Street).
+This campus is located on the west side of Independence and is home to our technical programs: Allied Health, Cosmetology, and GED/ABE.
 Additional renovations were completed in 2012 to accomodate our newest program, Veterinary Technology.
 This state-of-the-art facility includes animal wards, a classroom, lab, surgery, pharmacy, prep room, small animal treatment, food prep, grooming, and radiology.

-ICC also has a presence downtown with the ICC Foundation office and a partnership with the Independence Business Resource Center.
+ICC also maintains presence downtown through the ICC Foundation office and by partnering with the Independence Business Resource Center.

 Currently, our educational and support programming includes 46 programs of study for Associates of Arts and/or Science degrees, 22 programs of study for Certificate completion, Student Support Services, men's and women's athletic programs, and a variety of campus organizations and activities.